aubindetrez/implPower/README.md

 How to contribute:
-- Create a directory and write a testbench in [FuncVerif/](FuncVerif/)
+- Create a directory and write a testbench in [FuncVerif/](FuncVerif/) Just create a `test.sh` script which runs your checks and returns `0` on a success.
+Also write a `clean.sh` to clean all your products.
+I recommand to use cocotb, verilator, iverilog or yosys but it you want to use some other tool you can.
 - Write your design in [Logic/](Logic/)
 - Optional: You can use formal verification (using yosys)
 - Optional: You can also use simple SystemVerilog testbenches (cf [Tools/simu](Tools/simu) )